cdapio/cdap/docs/loom-docs/source/guide/installation/index.rst

 **Download and add the database JDBC driver JAR**

-Download the appropriate database JDBC driver JAR for the remote database, and copy the JAR file to ``/opt/loom/server/lib/`` directory on your Loom server machine.
+Download the appropriate database JDBC driver JAR for the remote database, and copy the JAR file to the ``/opt/loom/server/lib/`` directory on your Loom server machine.
 Verify that the JAR file has appropriate permissions.

 **Sample MySQL setup**